 3. Side reaction – complete combustion producing heat energy

 - CH3OH + 3/2 O2 → 2H2O +CO2 ∆H = -162 Kcal

 Brief process description of methanol dehydration for formaldehyde production:

 The product stream sent to purification and recovery section.
-Unreacted methanol fed back to the process at methanol vaporizer.
-Recycle stream contain 15% unreacted methanol of feed to vaporizer.
-Formaldehyde obtained as heavy end of alcohol stripper column.
+Unreacted methanol fed back to the process of methanol vaporizer.
+Recycle stream contains 15% unreacted methanol of feed to the vaporizer.
+Formaldehyde obtained as the heavy end of alcohol stripper column.
 It is in the form of aqueous containing 63% water.
-Overall process has yield ranging from 85-90% on weight basis.
+The overall process has yield ranging from 85-90% on the weight basis.

 Methanol stripper: In above flow diagram the unreacted methanol is stripped out from formaldehyde solution and recycled to the process.
-The down stream from methanol stripper requires further purification column to remove water and increase the purity of formaldehyde or adjust it concentration as per costumer order.
-However by using a single vacuum distillation column the separation can be achieved eliminating the two stripping columns.
+The downstream from methanol stripper requires further purification column to remove water and increase the purity of formaldehyde or adjust it concentration as per customer order.
+However, by using a single vacuum distillation column the separation can be achieved eliminating the two stripping columns.